DovetailSoftware/sdk-docs/docfx_project/sdk/fcfl_html/RowLimit(FCSession).md

 The following example sets the _RowLimit_ for all Generics created from this session.
 One of the Generics has a different _RowLimit_ set.

 **JavaScript:**

-The code in this example is written in JavaScript for inclusion in ASP pages.

 ```
 // Set the session row limit, and create a generic that will share
 // the limit, and one that won't.